geopython/pygeoapi/docs/source/data-publishing/ogcapi-processes.rst

 MongoDB
 --------------------
-As an alternative to the default a manager employing `MongoDB`_ can be used.
+As an alternative to the default, pygeoapi also ships with a manager powered by `MongoDB`_.
 The connection to an installed `MongoDB`_ instance must be provided in the configuration.
 `MongoDB`_ uses the localhost and port 27017 by default.
 Jobs are stored in a collection named job_manager_pygeoapi.